influxdata/docs-v2/content/influxdb/v2.1/reference/glossary.md

 ### token

 Tokens (or API tokens) verify user and organization permissions in InfluxDB.
-There are different types of athentication tokens:
+There are different types of API tokens:

 {{% oss-only %}}